Galois covers of the open p-adic disc: Introduction

-In section 5, we derive an arithmetic reformulation of a stronger form of this conjecture, which specifies the ring $R$ over which the lifting should occur:
+The guiding conjecture in the subject was provided by F. Oort who suggested that cyclic covers should always lift (\cite{O}, I.7).
+In section \ref{sec:ArithmeticOort}, we use our result to derive an arithmetic reformulation of a stronger form of this conjecture, which specifies the ring $R$ over which the lifting should occur:

-\begin{StrongOC}\footnote{We had originally intended to use the name Strong Oort Conjecture for this statement, but that name has recently been used in \cite{CGH} for a different strengthening (and generalization) of the Oort Conjecture.} If $f:C\rightarrow C'$ is cyclic of order $p^en$ with $(p,n)=1$, then $f$ lifts over $R=W(k)[\zeta_{p^e}]$, where $W(k)$ denotes the Witt vectors of $k$. \end{StrongOC}
+\begin{StrongOC}\footnote{We had originally intended to use the name Strong (Local) Oort Conjecture for this statement, but that name has recently been used in \cite{CGH} for a different strengthening (and generalization) of the Oort Conjecture.} If $Y_k\cong \textrm{Spec}(k[[t]])$ and $f:Y_k\rightarrow D_k$ is cyclic of order $n$, then $f$ lifts to a cover $Y\rightarrow D$ over $R=W(k)[\zeta_n]$, where $W(k)$ denotes the Witt vectors of $k$.
+(Here $k$ is algebraically closed of characteristic $p>0$.) \end{StrongOC}

-A major breakthrough in the subject came when Green and Matignon discovered that the obstructions to lifting are not global in nature, but rather local.
-Indeed, using either rigid patching \cite{GM} or deformation theory \cite{BM}, the global lifting problem reduces to a local one, due to the